 Hedge funds have certain characteristics that distinguish them from other funds, such as mutual funds.
 We have listed some of the most important features below.

-Only qualified investors can invest in hedge funds.
-Regulatory authorities attempt to protect investors who lack experience or understanding of the risks associated with investing in hedge funds.
-Allow high net worth individuals with income exceeding $200000 or net assets exceeding $1 million (excluding their primary residence) in the past two years to invest in such funds.
+Investing in hedge funds is limited to qualified investors, a measure put in place by regulatory authorities to safeguard individuals who may lack the experience or understanding of the risks involved.
+Generally, only high net worth individuals with incomes surpassing $200,000 or assets exceeding $1 million (excluding their primary residence) in the past two years are eligible to invest in these funds.

 There are various types of hedge funds, each attempting to exploit certain market conditions and trading opportunities.
 They usually classify based on investment strategies used in trading markets.